Published Date: Jun 30th, 2025

 A condition of the planning application is that the current lifeboat station will be demolished and replaced with car parking spaces.

-How long will the East Basin carpark be closed for?
+Will the East Basin carpark be closed?

 Where will visitors to the town be able to park?

-The RNLI have funded a temporary carpark that will be available for the duration of the build.
+The RNLI have funded a temporary carpark that will be available for the duration of the works.
 A park and ride facility will be in operation during peak times throughout the year, such as the school summer holidays and bank holiday weekends.
 The carpark has been built behind the Cooperative supermarket and is accessed by turning left as you leave Anstruther on the B9131 road to St Andrews.

 Where will the coaches drop off and pick up tourists?